Sweeper777/Verbosy/README.md

 - Goto instruction (represented by `>`): this instruction requires a label.
 Please write the name of the label immediately after the name of the instruction.
 It will make the code execution jump to where the label is.
 - GotoIf0 instruction (represented by `>0`): same as the Goto instruction, except that it will only jump to the label if `Current` is 0.
 - GotoIfNeg instruction (represented by `>-`): same as the Goto instruction, except that it will only jump to the label if `Current` is less than 0.
+- Halt instruction (represented by `x`): stops the execution of the verbosy program

 An instruction will do nothing if any of the following is true